Student Worker Positions

 Students looking for employment opportunities within the M.D.
 Anderson Library or any of the other branch libraries should look for open positions within University Career Services.

-Under the leadership of Dean Dana Rooks, the library employs over 69 professionals and 135 support staff.
+Under the leadership of Dean Lisa German, the library employs over 69 professionals and 135 support staff.
 The UH Libraries was founded in 1927 and comprises the M.D.
 Anderson Library and the William R. Jenkins Architecture and Art, Weston A. Pettey Optometry, and Music branch libraries.
 Overall, the campus libraries provide access to over 3.1 million volumes.

 - Information and Access Services

 - Computer Systems and Networking

 - Resource Discovery Systems

 Position UH Libraries as a Campus Leader in Research Productivity